ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/docs/instruction/README.md

-This file provides step-by-step instructions to help you build our autonomous robot.
-The assembly process is illustrated entirely with images for clear visual guidance.
+This file contains step-by-step visual instructions for assembling our autonomous robot.
+The entire construction process is illustrated using clear images to ensure accuracy and ease of replication.

-A PDF file is provided above.
+Please refer to the PDF file provided above for the complete build guide.